What’s serial fiction?

 How long should chapters be?

 Opinions vary, but most opinions fall between 2K and 6K words per chapter.
 Shorter chapters are easier to put out, but it’s harder for substantial things to happen in a shorter chapter, and some readers feel like they’re just getting into the groove of things when it ends.
 Go too long, however, and you’re asking for more time commitment from the reader.
 The average reading speed is about 200-300 words per minute, which means that 6K words is between 20-30 minutes of reading.
-That’s a good length of time, because it means that the average reader can read a chapter during their lunch break.
+That’s a good length of time, because it means that the average reader can read a chapter during their lunch break or before bed.

 How long should my serial be?